openpaymentseurope/docs/docs/introduction.md

 ### How can you learn?

-We have included tutorials on how you can get started using our services and continuing use it.
-Those are a step by step instructions on how you will interact with the platform.
+We have included tutorials and API references for you on how you can get started using our services and continuing use it.
+Those include a step by step instructions on how you will interact with the platform.

 ## Overview